N-BodyPhysicsSimulator/Main/README.md

 - [ ] Space ship: a body with the possibility to change speed depending on commands

 ### Visualisator
-- [ ] Showing the data of the simulator on xy-, yz- and xz-diagrams
+- [ ] Showing the data of the simulator on xy-, yz- and xz-diagrams (2D)
 - [ ] Changeable virtual time
 - [ ] Determining the middle of the display
+- [ ] Showing the data of the simulator in three dimensions (xyz, 3D)